The Morien Institute - skywatching through the ages

 The disc is thought to be a depiction of the Bronze Age view of the world - the Earth as a disc with the sky arching over it in a dome.

-'Basically the disc was used by people in the Bronze Age, or at least the elite, to work out the beginning of spring or autumn, or the seasons in general', Eliane Tschudin, a museum spokeswoman, told swissinfo.
-'They were not aware of the calendars of today with their named days and months', she added."
-[Full Story]
+‘Basically the disc was used by people in the Bronze Age, or at least the elite, to work out the beginning of spring or autumn, or the seasons in general’, Eliane Tschudin, a museum spokeswoman, told swissinfo.
+‘They were not aware of the calendars of today with their named days and months’, she added.”

 "Tikal, Guatemala — Exploring ancient history"